To execute a manual test a Test Session (aka session) is required. A

 session can be completed at any time, independent of what

-The status of a suite in the Manual view can either reflect completed test results or an individually selected open session.
+The status of a spec in the Manual view can either reflect completed test results or an individually selected open session.

 The up to date status for all completed